How to Prep Your EV for Long Road Trips

 Updated on:

-A 2,000 km road trip in an EV sounds ambitious, but thousands of Indian drivers are already doing it.
+For instance, a 2,000 km road trip in an EV might sound ambitious, but thousands of Indian drivers are already doing it.
 Take Siddharth Agarwal‘s Mumbai-to-Delhi trip data from 2024, proof that long EV journeys are possible with the right planning.

 Understand Your Real-World Range